andresjesse/simple-firestore-hooks/Readme.md

 This section regards to hooks development and can be useful if you want to fork, extend or contribute to this project.

 Here are some notes:
-- Console outputs were disabled in testing environment, check `.env.test` if you want to see details.
+- Console outputs were disabled in testing environment, you can re-enable it in `.env.test` (useful when writting tests).

 <!-- prettier-ignore-end -->